interritus141/projects/HTMLParser/ProgramReport.md

 <ins>In both programs:</ins> The program is able to confirm that each tag is a valid HTML tag, each tag has a corresponding closing tag if needed, tags are nested properly, there are &lt;html> and &lt;/html> tags around the entire document, and there is a single &lt;head> section followed by a single &lt;body> section.

-<ins>n C:</ins> If an error is found, an error message is displayed and the program stops, so only the first error found is reported.
+<ins>In C:</ins> If an error is found, an error message is displayed and the program stops, so only the first error found is reported.
 If no errors are found the program displays a
 message that the HTML was correct.

 <ins>In Haskell:</ins> If an error is found, the program will only display the tag that is erroneous, and will not be specific in what the error is.